aws-samples/the-aws-step-functions-workshop/content/module-12/step-3/index.en.md

    ![DetectSentiment State Machine](/static/img/module-12/state-machine.png)

-This state machine accepts an input string, detects sentiment of the text in the string, and records the result of the analysis in DyanmoDB.
-This state machine is triggered at frequent intervals by an Amazon EventBridge rule and an AWS Lambda function deployed to your account.
+This state machine accepts an input string, detects sentiment of the text in the string, and records the result of the analysis in Amazon DynamoDB table.
+The Step Functions has the Lambda functions integration which uses the Amazon comprehend APIs to perform sentiment analysis.
+This state machine is triggered at frequent intervals by an Amazon EventBridge rule.

 In this exercise, you will use CloudWatch Metrics to monitor the *DetectSentimentStateMachine* workflow executions.